-From the 2021 grid, Lewis Hamilton, Sebastian Vettel and Kimi Raikkonen are the only previous Australian Grand Prix polesitters.
-Vettel has had three poles here compared to Hamilton’s eight, while Raikkonen took his only Australian pole on his Ferrari début in 2007.
+From the 2022 grid, Lewis Hamilton and Sebastian Vettel are the only previous Australian Grand Prix polesitters.
+Vettel has had three poles here compared to Hamilton’s eight.
 Since 2010, Vettel and Hamilton are the only drivers to have taken pole at the Albert Park circuit.

 The longest streak of different polesitters at this track came between 2004 and 2008, when there were no repeat polesitters for five seasons.

 Five drivers have taken back-to-back poles here: Jacques Villeneuve in 1996 and 1997; Mika Hakkinen in 1998, 1999 and 2000; Michael Schumacher in 2003 and 2004; Sebastian Vettel in 2010 and 2011; and Lewis Hamilton in 2014, 2015, 2016, 2017, 2018 and 2019.

 Williams, McLaren, Ferrari, Red Bull and Mercedes are the five teams to have taken consecutive poles at Albert Park.
 Mercedes hold the record for most successive poles at the track, Thanks to Lewis Hamilton, they are currently on a streak of six back-to-back poles at the circuit.